evannetwork/evannetwork.github.io/docs/2000_how_it_works/2271_identity-verification.md

 ---
 title: "Identity Verification"
-parent: Developers
+parent: How it works
-grand_parent: Concepts
-nav_order: 4160
+nav_order: 2271
-permalink: /docs/developers/concepts/identity-verification.html
+permalink: /docs/how_it_works/identity-verification.html
 ---

 # Identity Verification